Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Analyses and Findings

 Although the total number of posts differed between the two community categories, the temporal patterns exhibited similar trends.
 For example, panels~3 and~4 show that from January 2022 to September 2022, there was an increase in the number of \textit{Transparent AI posts}, peaking from early 2022 to August 2022.
 Similarly, panels~5 and~6 show that in both types of communities, August 2022 to January 2023 was a peak of activity for comments about \textit{Suspected AI posts}.
 The observed peak in August 2022 of posts with identified and suspected AI images aligns with significant developments in AI-generated imagery.
 OpenAI's DALL-E 2 was released in April 2022 and gained popularity with time, together with the launch of MidJourney's open beta version in July 2022, and the introduction of Stability AI's open-source model, Stable Diffusion, in August 2022.

-While the overall number of image-based posts has been on a decline since August 2021 in both community types (panels 1-2), the number of \textit{Transparent AI posts} began to increase during the same period (panels 3-4).
-This difference suggests that the rise in generative AI posts is not due to broader trends in posting volume across subreddits, but indicates specific trends related to AI-generated images.
+While the overall number of image-based posts has been declining since August 2021 in both community types (panels 1-2), the number of \textit{Transparent AI posts} began to increase during the same period (panels 3-4).
+Though analyzing general trends in image-based posts is beyond the scope of this work, this difference suggests that the rise in generative AI posts is not due to broader trends in posting volume across subreddits, but rather specific trends related to AI-generated images.

 Figure~\ref{fig:timelines} exposes interesting differences between adoption of \textit{Transparent AI posts} in both community types (panels~3 and~4), and the response to posts in these communities measured via the \textit{Suspected AI posts} (panels~5 and~6).
 In both communities, the number of \textit{Transparent AI posts} rose in early 2022 and reached a peak around August 2022, declining after that.
 In contrast, \textit{Suspected AI posts} rose significantly around August 2022, and remained at relatively high levels longer after that.
 This pattern suggests an initial phase where AI art creators increasingly shared their work, followed by a period during which participants in these subreddits became more aware and suspicious of AI-generated content, leading to sustained high levels of such claims by commenters.
 We verified that the observed trends in the timelines were not disproportionately influenced by large subreddits.

+To check this, we calculated the timelines using the percentage values for each subreddit (instead of volume values) -- an unbiased metric in terms of the varying volumes of subreddits -- averaged for each community category.
+We revealed that the same trends persisted, indicating that the observed patterns were consistent and not dominated by the largest subreddits.
+Furthermore, we examined the 12 subreddits with the highest number of posts, and observed similar trends in the timelines, despite the differences in post volumes.

 A qualitative analysis showed that some of the earlier rise (Jan-May 2022) in \textit{Transparent AI posts} activity, in both types of communities, was due to one user.
 Notably, a single account was responsible for submitting 602 posts classified under ``Imply AI'' between mid-January 2022 and early May 2022.
 Even without this user's data, our temporal comparison above and the differences between \textit{Transparent AI posts} and \textit{Suspected AI posts} remain.